dulanjanad/java-maven-junit/README.md

 First, you need an application to work with: in this specific case we'll use a simple one, but it could be any Maven application.
-This will be the dependency you want to package and deploy to Artifactory, to be available to other projects.
+This will be the dependency you want to package and deploy to Nexus, to be available to other projects.

 ### Prepare the dependency application